-Clinical Signs of Major Depressive Disorder
+Clinical symptoms of Major Depressive Disorder

 If you have five or more of the following symptoms which have persisted for more than two weeks, you may be suffering from clinical depression.
 Please consult your GP or call a counselling helpline.

 – Recurring thoughts of self-harm and death

 – Uncontrollable bouts of crying

 – Loss of interest or pleasure in all or most activities